-Ever since I started the Keto diet back in October, I have been trying to create recipes that are flavorful, easy and creative.
-Other than a few failures here and there, I’m happy to say I’ve found success!
-After multiple attempts, I’ve created this copycat Zuppa Toscana Soup that is not only Keto-friendly, but possibly even tastier than the Olive Garden version.
+Ever since I started the Keto diet back in October, I have been trying to create recipes that are flavorful, easy, and creative.
+Through some trial and error, I’m happy to report that I’ve found great success!
+This copycat Healthy Keto Zuppa Toscana Soup is not only allergen and diet friendly, but possibly even tastier than the Olive Garden version.

 How does this Healthy Keto Zuppa Toscana Soup come together so quickly?